What is Inherited Family Trauma?

 The System Remembers

-One of the central observations in Family Constellations is that family systems continue remembering unresolved experiences.
+One of the central observations in Family Constellations is that family systems may continue carrying the effects of unresolved experiences.

 What is: